bpzoran/gadapt/README.md

 - *"cross_diversity"* - It applies to the number of mutation chromosomes.
 Determines the number of mutated chromosomes based on dispersion of gene values.
 The lower dispersion indicates the higher number of mutated chromosomes.
 The minimal value of mutated chromosomes is 0, and the maximal value is determined by the value of *number_of_mutation_chromosomes* or *percentage_of_mutation_chromosomes* parameters.
 - *"parent_diversity"* - It applies to the way how mutation chromosomes will be selected. *"parent_diversity"* selects chromosomes to be mutated using the diversity of their parents.
 The more similar parents (lower parent diversity) mean a higher probability of mutation for the child.
 Based on the calculated parent diversity, chromosomes may be selected by one of the selection methods, which is determined by the value of the *parent_diversity_mutation_chromosome_sampling* parameter.
 - *"random"* - It applies to the number of mutation chromosomes and to the way how mutation chromosomes will be selected. *"random"* selects chromosomes to be mutated randomly, and randomly determines the number of mutated chromosomes (with the upper bound of **number_of_mutation_chromosomes**)
+- *"strict"* - It applies to the number of mutation chromosomes.
+The strict number of chromosomes will be mutated, determined by **number_of_mutation_chromosomes** parameter.

 Population_mutation may have more values, separated by a comma.
 It means that more than one method can be chosen for the mutation of chromosomes in the population.
 For example, *"cost_diversity,parent_diversity"* means that number of mutation chromosomes will be determined by the cost diversity and the selection of chromosomes to be mutated will be defined by parent diversity. *"cost_diversity,random"* means that the cost diversity will determine the number of mutation chromosomes, and the selection of chromosomes to be mutated will be chosen randomly.